Article

 For small builds, Watson works fast, putting pieces together in different ways until she’s satisfied.
 For larger builds, she takes her time and models the build on graph paper first.

 Watson’s advice for builders: “When you’re going to build a new model, look at parts you already have available.
-It can be a little frustrating to have the idea in your head first, and then find that you don’t have the parts that you need.”
+It can be a little to have the idea in your head first, and then find that you don’t have the parts that you need.”

 Scott Gries/AP Images for Scholastic, Inc.